 - Schedule variance is calculated by subtracting the cumulative planned value of the project from the cumulative earned value.

-- A cost performance index is calculated by dividing cumulative earned value to the cumulative actual costs.
+- A cost performance index is calculated by dividing the cumulative earned value by the cumulative actual costs.

-- A schedule performance index is calculated by dividing cumulative earned value to the cumulative planned value of the project.
+- A schedule performance index is calculated by dividing the cumulative earned value by the cumulative planned value of the project.

 - The estimated cost at completion is calculated by adding actual costs and estimate to complete.

 In conclusion, due to easy usability and excel spreadsheet nature.
 Excel Earned value management template helps to track, monitor, and control the schedule and cost of the project based on performance indexes such as CV, SV, CPI, SPI, and EAC.